Returns for 2013

 Philanthropic individuals who wish to support Bentley and other charitable organizations now have a special opportunity to do so through the renewal of the IRA Charitable Rollover.
 This popular and tax-wise means of charitable giving expired on December 31, 2011, but under the recently enacted H.R.8 “the American Taxpayer Relief Act, SEC.
-208" the IRA Charitable Rollover is back for all of 2013, and, through January 31, for 2012 as well.
+208" the IRA Charitable Rollover is back through December 31, 2013.

 The IRA Charitable Rollover allows individuals age 70½ or older to direct a distribution from their IRA to Bentley as a charitable gift without being taxed on the distribution amount for federal or state income tax purposes.
 IRA Charitable Rollovers will also count toward annual qualified minimum distributions.

 This opportunity may also be attractive to philanthropically minded individuals who:

 - Are not eligible to itemize charitable deductions on their income tax returns.

 - Are subject to the 50% of AGI cash charitable deduction limitation and would not be able to deduct the full amount of their charitable contributions and/or fully use prior year carryover charitable deductions in 2012 and 2013.

 - Expect an increase in their taxable income or income tax rate to the extent that it might impact other deductions or benefits.

 - Wish to reduce the amount of their qualified retirement plan assets for future income and estate planning purposes.